arrow

 What are the graduate prospects?

-With 61.2 per cent of students working in high-skilled jobs or furthering their studies 15 months after graduating, according to the latest data, Westminster is 123rd for graduate prospects, one place lower than last year.
-Its new Centre for Employability and Enterprise may bring a renewed focus when it opens in 2025.
+Westminster is in the bottom ten for graduate prospects (122nd), based on analysis of the Graduate Outcomes survey showing only 61.2 per cent of graduates working in high-skilled jobs or furthering their studies 15 months after their degree.
+Its new Centre for Employability and Enterprise may bring a renewed focus when it opens in 2026.

-What is the University of Westminster campus like?
+What is the University of Westminster’s campus like?

 Everything you need to know about the University of Westminster’s student life and wellbeing support

-The halls of residence have their own vibe, while the opportunities in London — named Best Student City in the QS World University Rankings 2025 — are limitless.
-Students at the Harrow campus are enjoying its new sports hall, which has basketball, netball and volleyball courts.
+The halls of residence have their own vibe, while the opportunities in London — named Best Student City in the QS World University Rankings 2025, and third in 2026 (behind Seoul and Tokyo) — are limitless.
 Membership of all university sports facilities and teams has been free since 2023, including the Regent’s Street gym and Quintin Hogg Memorial Sports Ground in Chiswick, west London, overlooking the Thames, where there are extensive grounds for football, rugby, hockey, lacrosse, cricket, tennis and netball.
 Across the road is the university’s boathouse.
+The Harrow campus has a new sports hall.

-Westminster is a member of the Mental Health Charter programme, which brings together universities to share good practice on mental wellbeing.
+Westminster is a member of the Mental Health Charter programme.
 Students are provided with one-to-one sessions with wellbeing advisers, counsellors, mentors and mental health practitioners.
 The students’ union runs the accredited Look After Your Mate training to students, to help them understand mental health and how to access support.

 What do the students say?